zacharyp/flickr-bulk-download/README.md

-# flickr-bulk-download
-Download all the pictures for a user
+download all the images from flickr for a user